 - Getting the quotes (versus a request to get quotes) moves automation farther down the sales funnel into the high-touch part of the sales process.

 - Voice AI is not the right engagement method for evaluating many choices (multiple charter quotes).
 Conversation Design starts with User Context explains why.

 The Air Charter Amy graphic has been the face of the Planeviz brand for years so it made sense to user it to personify the skill.
 A cheery face in the confirmation email gives it some personality.

 We are using the stock Alexa voice.
-Alexa has a voice markup language that can be used to make her sound more human-like, maybe we’ll give her a verbal makeover in a future update.
+Alexa has a voice markup language that can be used to make her sound more human-like, which we used to tweak certain sentences for a more natural inflection.

-Other voice options were hiring a voice actor to record the dialog or generating a synthetic voice based on a human voice.
-Being Amy version 1.0, those two didn’t make sense.
+Other voice options were to hire a voice actor to record the dialog or generating a synthetic voice based on a human voice.
+Those two didn’t make sense for the launch version.